Ekzakt/Ekzakt.Templates/README.md

 ## Description
-This repository contains projects that can serve as a base Microsoft Visual Studio project templates or individual files in the Ekzakt ecosystem.
+This repository contains projects that serve as base Microsoft Visual Studio templates or individual files in the Ekzakt ecosystem.

 ## Installation